 Privacy is Bluedot Innovation’s core business.
 It follows the principle of ‘privacy by design’.
-This means the Bluedot Point SDK and platform have been designed from the ground up to lead the industry on privacy.
+This means the Bluedot Point location service has been designed from the ground up to lead the industry on privacy.
 Unlike other location services platforms, Bluedot Innovation doesn’t track end users or collect their personally identifiable information.
 All data is anonymized so end-users can’t be identified.

 Bluedot actively seeks to protect the privacy and data of individual end users of mobile applications (“End Users”).
 To this end, we have implemented a range of industry-leading privacy safeguards (outlined below) as core elements in the design, development and operation of the Software, Services and Site.